mendix/docs/content/releasenotes/data-hub/index.md

 ### December 24th, 2020

-#### New Feature
+#### New Features

-* The Data Hub Catalog now displays the exposed **datasets** (the entity sets of an entity) for registered services instead of the **entity** names.
-This means that for published services of Mendix apps, the name shown for the **dataset** will be the Mendix **entity set** name.
+* The Data Hub Catalog now displays the exposed **datasets** (the entity sets of an entity) for registered services in place of the **entity** names.
+This means that for published services of Mendix apps, the name shown as the **Dataset** will be the Mendix **Entity set** name.

-* In the [Data Hub API](/apidocs-mxsdk/apidocs/data-hub-apis), the Search API (`/GET` data) now returns items that specify the entity sets instead of  entity types.
+* In the [Data Hub API](/apidocs-mxsdk/apidocs/data-hub-apis), the Search API (`/GET` data) returns items that specify the entity sets instead of entity types.
 The response structure has been expanded by adding the fields `EntitySetName` `EntityTypeName` and `Namespace` at the `Item` and `ItemAssociation` level.

 #### Improvements

-* Contract validation has been improved when registering  Odata v4 contracts using the manual registration form or the `PUT` services API call.
+* Contract validation has been improved when registering Odata v4 contracts using the manual registration form or when using the `PUT` services API call.

 ## December 17th, 2020